 Mark Rienzi, president of Becket

 Friday, Oct.
 19, 2018, at 8:30 a.m.
 PST

 95 7th St, San Francisco, CA 94103

-Becket attorney Diana Verm will give a Twitter live statement immediately after the hearing and will be available for interviews.
+Becket attorney Diana Verm and Mother Theresa Gertrude of the Little Sisters of the Poor will give Twitter live statements immediately after the hearing.

 For more information or to arrange an interview with a Becket attorney, contact Melinda Skea at firstname.lastname@example.org or 202-349-7224.
 Interviews can be arranged in English, Chinese, French, German, Portuguese, Russian, and Spanish.